 Replacing furniture and other furnishings

-If you rented a furnished property, then obviously you cannot take anything you don’t own from the property when you leave.
-In the event that your landlord finds that, after you’ve moved out, they’re missing furniture or any other furnishings from your property, then they can take this from your bond.
+If you rented a furnished property, you obviously aren’t able to take any of these items when you leave.
+In the event that you do and your landlord notices (chances are, they will) then they can take this from your bond.

 Your landlord can’t take what they want from your bond, they have to have sufficient reason first.